Houet/Japon/README.md

 ## How to use it ?

-Not surpringly for a GUI, SDGI is simple to use.
+Not surprisingly for a GUI, SDGI is simple to use.
 Just find the interface.exe in SDGI directory and launch it.

 For linux lovers, just run this in your terminal:

-"""
+'''bash
 git clone https://github.com:Houet/japon.git
 python3 interface.py
-"""
+'''

 ####Note: